discord/lilliput/README.md

 To use the example, `go get github.com/discordapp/lilliput` and then run `go build` from the examples/ directory.

+## License

+Lilliput is released under MIT license (see [LICENSE](LICENSE)).
+Additionally, lilliput ships with other libraries, each provided under its own license.
+See [third-party-licenses](third-party-licenses/) for more info.

 ## Usage

 First, `import "github.com/discordapp/lilliput"`.